willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 $s=-\dfrac{1}{\text{RC}}$

+Put this value of $s$ back into the proposed solution.
 This gives us the *general form* of the natural response for $t > 0$,

 $v_n = K_n\,e^{-t/\text{RC}}$

-{% include d3/rc_step_natural_response_Kn.html %}
+{% include d3/rc_natural_response_general.html %}
+General solution to the RC natural response, $v(t) = K_n\, e^{-t/\text{RC}}$.
+{: .caption :}

-The natural response is an exponential curve whose rate of descent to $0$ is determined by the product $\text{RC}$.
-This general solution represents an infinite family of curves based on the value of $K_n$.
+This general solution is an infinite family of curves based on all possible values of $K_n$.
+The natural response is an exponential curve whose rate of descent is determined by the product $\text{RC}$.
 We hold off figuring out a specific value of $K_n$.
 We'll do that after we assemble the total response.

-### Particular response
+### Forced response

+The superposition theory says we are allowed to find *any* particular solution to the differential equation, paying no heed to the initial capacitor voltage.
+We won't go for *any* particular solution, but rather we will search for the  particular solution that corresponds to the steady-state *forced response*.

 For this step we return to the original non-homogeneous equation,

-$\dfrac{dv}{dt} + \dfrac{v}{\text{RC}} = \dfrac{\text V_\text S}{\text{RC}}\qquad$ initial condition: *ignored*
+$\dfrac{dv}{dt} + \dfrac{v}{\text{RC}} = \dfrac{\text V_\text S}{\text{RC}}$

+{% capture details %}
-What!
-This again!
-When I first studied non-homogeneous equations it was depressing to come back to the original equation and be asked to solve it.
+When I first studied non-homogeneous equations I got depressed when the original equation showed up again.
 What's with all this special superposition theory and natural response if we still have to solve the original hard equation?
-The key that unlocks the treasure: This time we get to ignore the initial condition.
+The key that unlocks the treasure: This time we get to ignore the initial condition while finding the forced response.
 That cracks the door open and keeps us from going crazy.

-The superposition theory says we are allowed to find *any* particular solution to the differential equation, paying no heed to the initial capacitor voltage.

-Think back to when we derived the natural response.
+If you think back to when we derived the natural response.
 The proposed function had to make the differential equation happy *and* produce a constant based on the initial conditions.
 That's not the case now---we will account for the initial condition *after* we do the superposition.

+{% endcapture %}
+{% capture summary %}What?
+This again?
+You said this was really hard to solve! {% endcapture %}{% include details.html %}

 Let's make an intelligent guess at a function that would solve the equation.
-We have extra flexibility because we don't have to worry about the initial condition.
 Looking at the equation,

 $\dfrac{dv}{dt} + \dfrac{v}{\text{RC}} = \dfrac{\text V_\text S}{\text{RC}}$

-Whatever $v$ is, it probably has to bear some resemblance to the function on the right side if we hope to make both sides equal.
+Whatever $v$ is, it has to bear some resemblance to the function on the right side if we hope to make both sides equal.

-In differential equation class, what we are doing is called the [method of undetermined coefficients](https://www.khanacademy.org/math/differential-equations/second-order-differential-equations#undetermined-coefficients).

 Let's propose a solution that looks like the right side.
 Since the right side is a constant, we propose a constant solution,